European rock pipit: Distribution and habitat

 The European rock pipit is almost entirely coastal, frequenting rocky areas typically below 100 m, although on St Kilda it breeds at up to 400 m.
 The European rock pipit is not troubled by wind or rain, although it avoids very exposed situations.
 It may occur further inland in winter or on migration.

 The breeding range is temperate and Arctic Europe on western and Baltic Sea coasts, with a very small number sometimes nesting in Iceland.
 The nominate race is largely resident, with only limited movement.
-A. p. kleinschmidti, which nests on the Faroe Islands and the Scottish islands, may move to sandy beaches or inland to rivers and lakes in winter.
 A. p. littoralis is largely migratory, wintering on coasts from southern Scandinavia to southwest Europe, with a few reaching Morocco.
 Wanderers have reached Spitsbergen and the Canary Islands, but records in Europe away from the coast are rare.
 For example, a male shot at Dresden in 1894, now in the collection of the local State Museum of Zoology, is the sole specimen for Saxony.

 Migratory populations leave their breeding grounds in September and October, returning from March onwards, although in the far north they may not arrive before May.